LPGhatguy/thunderdome/README.md

 ### Minimum Supported Rust Version (MSRV)

-Thunderdome supports Rust 1.34.1 and newer.
+Thunderdome supports Rust 1.36 and newer.
 Until Thunderdome reaches 1.0, changes to the MSRV will require major version bumps.
 After 1.0, MSRV changes will only require minor version bumps, but will need significant justification.

 [`Arena`]: https://docs.rs/thunderdome/latest/thunderdome/struct.Arena.html
 [`Index`]: https://docs.rs/thunderdome/latest/thunderdome/struct.Index.html

+## Crate features

+By default the `std` feature is enabled.
+The `std` feature can be disabled to make this crate `no_std` capable.

 ## License